 There are clear reasons why remote work is attractive for employees.
 But what is the benefit from the employer’s side of things?
 Here are the top reasons for switching to a remote-first culture:

 One of the benefits of employees working from home is the reduction in costs.
 Not needing to provide an office for your workforce not only saves you rent but everything that comes with it: utilities (water, electricity, Wi-Fi), maintenance, provision of a canteen/restaurant, equipment, and furniture.
-Depending on your business, you might provide a laptop, work phone, or a stipend for a co-working space.
+Depending on your business, you might provide a laptop, work phone (either a landline phone service or VoiP), or a stipend for a co-working space.
 However, many companies follow a BYOD (bring your own device) policy.

 You can find talented people all around the world.
 With remote work, companies have a wider choice of potential candidates.
 Hires don’t have to be local or consider moving halfway around the world to join your company.
 When looking for people with specialist skills, this could help you save time and money on training.
 Remote work is also very attractive for employees: Younger generations such as Gen Z keep an eye out for remote job openings.
 Giving people this opportunity can give you a competitive advantage in the job market and make recruiting easier.